SilverRooney/TemperatureConversion/README.md

 # TemperatureConversion
-A simple App I made with SwiftUI.
+A simple App I made with SwiftUI as a challenge.
 Converts Fahrenheit to Celsius and Celsius to Fahrenheit.

 Video below.